Estevan: Demographics

+Ethnicity

 Economy

 The major industries in Estevan are coal mining, power generation at nearby Boundary Dam Power Station and Shand Power Station, oil and gas, and agriculture.

 Arts and culture

 Museums and galleries

 The city of Estevan has two museums, one of which is primarily a gallery.

 The Estevan Art Gallery and Museum, formerly the Estevan National Exhibition Centre, was founded in 1978.
 The Estevan Art Gallery is a free public gallery that showcases contemporary art.
 The Gallery's permanent collection includes woodblock-print works by Andrew King.
 The Estevan Art Gallery and Museum, EAGM, also features the North-West Mounted Police Wood End Post Historical Site, NWMP Museum.
-This museum is in a house which is the oldest-known North-West Mounted Police Detachment Post in Saskatchewan and holds a collection related to the North-West Mounted Police and the 1874 March West from Roche Percée to Estevan.
+This museum is in a house which is the oldest-known North-West Mounted Police Detachment Post in Saskatchewan and holds a collection related to the North-West Mounted Police and the 1874 March West from Roche Percee to Estevan.

 The Souris Valley Museum, SVM, is a local and regional history museum focused on human development and daily life within south-east Saskatchewan.
 It was founded in 2001, primarily from the collection of Stan Durr.
 The museum provides an engaging depiction of the social and cultural influences and economic development of south-east Saskatchewan.
 The collection includes the Schneller Schoolhouse, a Threshing Cook Car, a Homesteader Shack, two of Estevan's original Firetrucks, and a Heritage Mining Display.